Nivitus/Machine-Learning-Projects/README.md

 ## Credits
 1. Kaggle - I have collected dataset from kaggle for some of the projects such as Loan Status Prediction, Iris Species Classification, Boston House Price Prediction, etc..,
+2. Krish Naik -  I have Learned many of the concepts & ideas from his Youtube Channel.